Aashish129/terraform-devops-kickstart/README.md

-# terraform-devops-kickstart
+# Terraform DevOps Kickstart 🚀
 A Terraform project for provisioning AWS infrastructure using best practices.
-# Terraform DevOps Kickstart 🚀

 ## Overview
 This project provisions an AWS EC2 instance using Terraform.